 On some of the easier (shorter) courses like Alsatian Golf Course out in Castroville or Woodlake Country Club in NE San Antonio, I would often shoot in the low 80s.

-I couldn’t drive the ball worth a damn, but I had a pretty wicked game from 150 yards in…and I could hit some excellent woods (3, 5, 7, 9) off the turf & was proficient around the green.
+I couldn’t drive the ball worth a damn, but I had a pretty wicked game from ~150 yards in…and I could hit some excellent woods (3, 5, 7, 9) off the turf & was proficient around the green.

 “Drive for show.
 Putt for dough.”